If you’re looking for free or nearly free ideas during colder weather, consult our page Free or Nearly Free Ottawa in Winter.

 - Enjoy Salsa @City Hall!
 Each Wednesday from 6:00 p.m. to 11:00 p.m., a Latin dance social takes place at Ottawa City Hall.
 Enjoy a free introductory Latin dance class indoors or outdoors, depending on the weather!
 These salsa events take place from early July to the end of August.

 - Take a hike in Gatineau Park!
 Located just a 15-minute drive north of downtown Ottawa, Gatineau Park offers more than 165 kilometres (102 miles) of trails, with most being available year-round.
 Admission to the park is free.
-Make sure to bring water and sunblock on those warmer days!
+For more hiking ideas, visit our Hiking in Ottawa page.

-- Visit the beach!
-City of Ottawa beaches are typically open from mid-June to the end of August.
-Lifeguards are on duty every day from 12:00 p.m. to 7:00 p.m.
+- Visit beautiful sandy beaches!
+City of Ottawa beaches, located on the Ottawa and Rideau Rivers, are typically open from mid-June to the end of August.
+Lifeguards are on duty every day from 12:00 p.m. to 7:00 p.m. and some boat and activity rentals are available at some locations.

 - Britannia Beach: 2805 Carling Avenue, 613-820-1211